China to move some facilities out of polluted capital to ease congestion

 A study by a Chinese government think tank released in February said that severe pollution had made the city almost uninhabitable for human beings, state media reported.

-Baoding, a dusty industrial city 100 miles southwest of the capital, will host the administrative units, universities, research institutes and healthcare facilities that are to be relocated, official news agency Xinhua said.
+Baoding, a dusty industrial city 100 miles (161 km) southwest of the capital, will host the administrative units, universities, research institutes and healthcare facilities that are to be relocated, official news agency Xinhua said.

-No timeframe was given for the plan, but some citizens are skeptical.
+No timeframe was given for the plan, but some citizens are sceptical.

 "(The government) only thinks about spreading functions but doesn't think about equitable allocation of resources, what good will that do?" said a user on Sina Weibo, China's version of Twitter.